KiranRaghavendra1248/Smart-Library-Application/README.md

 The record includes the USN of the person borrowing the book , the name of the book and the date and time of when the book was borrowed.

 # HOW TO RUN
-1. Git clone the repository into the local system.
+1. Git clone/download the repository into the local system.
 2. Install the necessary dependencies in requirements.txt using the following command
 ```
 pip install -r requirements.txt